 Send the original or a legible photocopy of the marriage certificate to the Anniversary Clerk to verify the date of the marriage.
 Legible photocopies would be preferred but original certificates, if submitted, will be returned.

-On receipt of the certificate the Anniversary Clerk will make the application for a congratulatory message for you.
+Once the Anniversary Clerk has received the certificate an application for a congratulatory message will be made for you.

 At least six weeks before the date of the anniversary apply to the General Register Office either by telephoning their call centre on the number below or by using Marriage Certificate Application (Northern Ireland) - form GRO 42.